 Variables can be changed in a variety of ways according to an order of precedence, as outlined below:

 - Variables set in the surrounding job of a sub-job.

 - SOAP interface of the Jedox Integrator with

 • from Jedox Web via PHP script in the Macro Engine.

-- Fixed values of variables set in a Jedox Integrator job definition.
+- Fixed values of variables set in a External Job definition.

-- Default values of variables in a Jedox Integrator project.
+- Default values in the variable definition of the Jedox Integrator project.

 The Flowgraph displays where a specific variable is used in a project:

 Note: the use of variables to reference other components has some limitations: